onaio/js-tools/README.md

 ## Transpiling the package and generating type definations for it

-You can transpile a packages running the following commands in the root directory of the individual packages directory:
+You can transpile a package running the following commands in the root directory of the individual packages:

 The command to do this depends on whether the package uses javascript or Typescript.